 Form: Literature analysis + interviews with 18 associations and 33 companies

-Which sectors are particularly lagging in terms of Industry 4.0?
+Which sectors are particularly declining regarding Industry 4.0?

-The study names the crafts and manufacturing industries as particularly "hampered" in digital progress.
-Not surprisingly, the automotive industry and electrical engineering tend to be leaders in the move towards Industry 4.0.
+The study identifies the craft and manufacturing sectors as particularly "hampered" in digital progress.
+Unsurprisingly, the automotive industry and electrical engineering tend to be pioneers towards Industry 4.0.

-Why do some companies fail in digitalization towards Industry 4.0?
+Why do some companies fail in the digitalization towards Industry 4.0?

 The question of "why" is not quickly answered.
-Here, the study distinguishes between two different points in time: First, why companies do not even attempt to become more digital.
-And second, what obstacles occur on the way to digitalization.
+Here the study distinguishes between two different points in time: First, why companies do not even attempt to become more digital.
+And second, what obstacles occur on the path to digitalization.

-1) At the beginning: Why companies do not start with digitalization
+1) At the beginning: Why companies do not even start with digitalization

 Uncertainty about the benefits of digitalization

-There is a middle management layer, which consists of people with twenty to thirty years of experience in the company. […] However, they did not grow up as a digital generation and are therefore conservatively positioned towards digitalization.
+There is a middle management consisting of people with twenty to thirty years of experience in the company. […] However, they did not grow up as a digital generation and are therefore conservatively positioned towards digitalization.

-2) In the process: These are hurdles during the implementation of Industry 4.0
+2) In the course: These are hurdles during the implementation of Industry 4.0

-External framework conditions, especially due to the lack of funding
+External framework conditions, especially due to a lack of funding

 Data protection (especially in larger companies)

-The main hurdles on the way to Industry 4.0 are summarized again here in the diagram:
+The main hurdles on the way to Industry 4.0 are summarized in a diagram below:

-Another factor hindering the progress of digitalization that should not be underestimated: Insufficient ICT infrastructure.
+Another factor hindering the progress of digitalization, which should not be underestimated: Insufficient ICT infrastructure.
 No network = No online-based solutions!

 To what extent might companies also have strategic reasons against Industry 4.0?

-SMEs often consciously decide against digital solutions primarily for financial reasons.
-Moreover, SMEs often focus on short-term successes rather than long-term (digital) strategies.
+SMEs often consciously decide against digital solutions for financial reasons.
+Moreover, SMEs often focus on short-term success rather than long-term (digital) strategies.

 How can particularly SMEs accelerate digitalization?

-Specifically, the study outlines 6 solutions with which politics, associations, and companies can drive digitalization towards Industry 4.0:
+The study specifically identifies 6 solutions by which politics, associations, and companies can drive digitalization towards Industry 4.0:

 Establish a pronounced digitalization culture throughout the company – at all levels.
-Comprehensive communication is helpful in this regard.
+Comprehensive communication is helpful.

 Digital education must become an integral part for all.

-Accountability must be established at the highest level and clear goals set.
+Accountability must be established at the highest level with clear goals defined.

 Introduce new methods for evaluating the benefits of digital solutions.